$46.71-$57.86 hourly / $8,095.78-$10,029.25 monthly / $97,149.36-$120,351.00 annual

 Learn specialized software applications

-Graduation from a recognized four-year college or university, preferably with a major in facilities planning, engineering, construction management, or a related field.
+A bachelor's degree from a recognized college or university, preferably with a major in facilities planning, engineering, construction management, or a related field.

 A valid Class “C” California driver’s license.